I2Tunimib/I2T-docs/docs/backend/rest-api.md

 - *Route*: a route defines an API endpoint and it’s the highest layer in the architecture.
 The client side application interacts with routes to communicate with the backend.
-- *Controller*: a controller groups requests handlers of a common API re- source.
+- *Controller*: a controller groups requests handlers of a common API resource.
 For example, a dataset controller provides handlers for requests that create, update, delete, search a dataset.
 - *Service*: a service contains the business logic of part of the application and it’s the lowest layer of the API architecture.
 Services are used